Splitwolf1/Brian/README.md

 Web Developer and Designer
 --------------------------

-a passionate front-end developer with a knack for crafting immersive and responsive user experiences.
+a passionate front-end developer and programming analyst with a knack for crafting immersive and responsive user experiences.
 My expertise lies in transforming design concepts into clean and efficient code, leveraging the latest technologies like HTML5, CSS, and JavaScript.
 I thrive on creating visually appealing and intuitive interfaces that seamlessly interact with users. 🛠️ Whether it's collaborating with cross-functional teams, optimizing performance, or solving intricate UI challenges, I'm dedicated to delivering high-quality code that not only meets but exceeds expectations.
 Let's build captivating web experiences together! 🌐 Explore my repositories to discover my coding journey and feel free to reach out for collaboration or discussions on all things front-end development.
 Happy coding! 🚀✨

-* 🌍  I'm based in Western Cape , South Africa
+* 🌍  I'm based in Harare , Zimbabwe
 * 🖥️  See my portfolio at [My Portfolio](http://manyaradev.com)
 * 🚀  I'm currently working on [Car Rental](http://manyaradev.com)
 * 🧠  I'm learning NextJs